agentic15/claude-zen/packages/create-agentic15-claude-zen/templates/test-site/README.md

 ## License

-This template is part of the gl-life-claude-zen package and follows the same license as the parent project.
+This template is part of the agentic15-claude-zen package and follows the same license as the parent project.